2018 - 2021 , 2024 - present

 When COVID hit, we migrated to virtual meetings, which worked well, and had the added bonus of opening up the space to folks that had left Moscow.
 In the warmer, less scary months we had a few outdoor meetings, which were beautiful in their own way.

 With moving to Berlin, we decided it was time for the Sewing Circle to end.
 Even though we'd been doing things remotely for a while, it felt like it was still a place-based project, and it had run it's course anyway.
-At the last online session we (the few people there) decided to make a QSC afterlife email group, which is currently metamorphasizing into a larger, different thing that Olivia's administrating.
-I'll update the story when there's more to say :^)
+At the last online session we (the few people there) decided to make a short-lived QSC afterlife email group, which metamorphasized into a larger, different thing that Olive administrated.
+Early 2024, Mars (who was still in Moscow at the time) reached out to rekindle the flame (get the email login) and there have been meetings happening again since then, and the torch has been passed to a few different people.
+I got to attend one when I visited that October, it was really beautiful to get to experience.

 If you want to look at craft things, head over to that zone of the site.
 Here's a link.
 A lot of those projects found time to flourish during a sewing circle meeting.